aaronalmeida/NLP-Twitter-Sentiment-Analyzer/README.md

 - Find the trending topics & automatically determine its sentiment
 - Find sentiment of a keyword at a certain point in time
 - Implement sentiment during a stock analysis
+- Implement a fully functional natural language processor that understand sentances rather than a compilation of words